Prescription drugs and Medicare

 Medicare pays claims for some diabetes care supplies under the Part B medical benefit.
 As a result, UMP Classic pays the claim under the durable medical equipment benefit, not the prescription drug benefit.

-This means you will have to meet your medical deductible before UMP Classic begins to pay for diabetes care supplies claims.
-Then, UMP Classic pays its share based on medical benefit coinsurance (85% of the allowed amount for providers that accept Medicare).
+This means you will have to meet your medical deductible before UMP Classic begins to pay on diabetes care supplies claims, then UMP Classic pays its share based on medical benefit coinsurance (85 percent of the allowed amount for providers that accept Medicare).
+See also the “Diabetes care supplies” section in your certificate of coverage for more about this benefit.